YGZWQZD/LAMDA-SSL/README.md

 ## Install from pip

-You can download LAMDA-SSL directly from pip.
+You can download LAMDA-SSL directly from pypi.
 ```
 pip install LAMDA-SSL
 ```